chainguard-dev/edu/content/chainguard/chainguard-images/reference/prometheus-alertmanager/image_specs.md

 images: []
 menu:
   docs:
-    parent: "prometheus-alertmanager"
+    parent: "Prometheus-alertmanager"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **prometheus-alertmanager** Image.
+This page shows detailed information about all available variants of the Chainguard **Prometheus-alertmanager** Image.

 ## Variants Compared
 The **prometheus-alertmanager** Chainguard Image currently has one public variant: